-Candidates writing the Certificate in Maternal and Fetal Examination must pass both papers with an average of 50% to be invited to the clinical examination.
-One of the papers may be passed with a subminimum of 45%.
-Candidates obtaining less than 45% in any one paper will not be eligible for an invitation to the clinical examination.
+Candidates writing the Certificate in Maternal and Fetal Examination must pass each paper with 50% to be invited to the clinical examination.
+Candidates obtaining less than 50% in any one paper will not be eligible for an invitation to the clinical examination.